19th January, 2021

-It’s also critical to assign a buddy, who can help new employees get up to speed more quickly.
+It’s also critical to assign a buddy, who can help new employees get up to speed and become productive in their role more quickly.

 Choosing the right buddy can also help to model the values and high-performance behaviours that are important to the business, and help your new hire understand what’s expected of them.